ctfer-io/terraform-provider-ctfd/docs/index.md

   Authentication
   You must configure the provider with the proper credentials before you can use it.
-  If you are using the username/password configuration, remember that CTFd comes with a ratelimiter on rare methods and endpoints, but POST /loginis one of them.
+  If you are using the username/password configuration, remember that CTFd comes with a ratelimiter on rare methods and endpoints, but POST /login is one of them.
   This could lead to unexpected failures under intensive work.
   !> Warning: Hard-coded credentials are not recommended in any Terraform configuration and risks secret leakage should this file ever be committed to a